Upgrade a Database Using Detach and Attach (Transact-SQL)

 Managing Metadata on the Upgraded Server Instance

 When you attach a database onto another server instance, to provide a consistent experience to users and applications, you might have to re-create some or all of the metadata for the database, such as logins, jobs, and permissions, on the other server instance.
 For more information, see Manage Metadata When Making a Database Available on Another Server Instance (SQL Server).

 Service Master Key and Database Master Key Encryption changes from 3DES to AES

-SQL Server 2012 uses the AES encryption algorithm to protect the service master key (SMK) and the database master key (DMK).
+SQL Server 2012 and higher versions uses the AES encryption algorithm to protect the service master key (SMK) and the database master key (DMK).
 AES is a newer encryption algorithm than 3DES used in earlier versions.
 When a database is first attached or restored to a new instance of SQL Server, a copy of the database master key (encrypted by the service master key) is not yet stored in the server.
 You must use the OPEN MASTER KEY statement to decrypt the database master key (DMK).
 Once the DMK has been decrypted, you have the option of enabling automatic decryption in the future by using the ALTER MASTER KEY REGENERATE statement to provision the server with a copy of the DMK, encrypted with the service master key (SMK).
 When a database has been upgraded from an earlier version, the DMK should be regenerated to use the newer AES algorithm.
 For more information about regenerating the DMK, see ALTER MASTER KEY (Transact-SQL).
 The time required to regenerate the DMK key to upgrade to AES depends upon the number of objects protected by the DMK.
 Regenerating the DMK key to upgrade to AES is only necessary once, and has no impact on future regenerations as part of a key rotation strategy.